-Despite the increase in sales in the first six months of 2003, operating income declined due primarily to unfavorable changes in product mix (with a lower mix of higher-margin ergonomic product sales) and expenses associated with the consolidation of CompX's two Canadian facilities into one facility, as well as the unfavorable effect of fluctuations in foreign currency exchange rates discussed below.
-Expenses associated with the Canadian plant consolidation, which commenced in the first quarter of 2003, were approximately \$800,000 during the first six months of 2003 (including \$400,000 in the second quarter).
-Benefits associated with this consolidation are expected to begin to be realized in the second half of 2003.
+Despite the increase in sales in the first nine months of 2003, operating income declined due primarily to unfavorable effects of changes in product mix and expenses associated with the consolidation of CompX's two Canadian facilities into one facility, as well as the unfavorable effect of fluctuations in foreign currency exchange rates discussed below.
+Expenses of \$900,000 associated with CompX's Canadian plant consolidation, which commenced in the first quarter of 2003, were incurred substantially all in the first half of the year.
+Benefits associated with this consolidation began to be realized in the second half of 2003, and CompX expects such benefits to be fully realized beginning in the first quarter of 2004.
+Fluctuations in the value of the U.S. dollar relative to other currencies, as discussed below, decreased operating income by \$1.3 million in the third quarter of 2003 as compared to the third quarter of 2002, and decreased operating income by \$2.6 million in the year-to-date period.
+In addition, the component products operating loss in the third quarter of 2003 includes a \$3.5 million restructuring charge associated with the implementation of certain headcount reductions in CompX's Netherlands operations.

 CompX has substantial operations and assets located outside the United States (principally in Canada, the Netherlands and Taiwan).
 A portion of CompX's sales generated from its non-U.S. operations are denominated in currencies other than the U.S. dollar, principally the Canadian dollar, the euro and the New Taiwan dollar.
-In addition, a portion of CompX's sales generated from its non-U.S. operations (principally in Canada) are denominated in the U.S. dollar.
+In addition, a portion of CompX's sales generated from its non-U.S. operations are denominated in the U.S. dollar.
 Most raw materials, labor and other production costs for such non-U.S. operations are denominated primarily in local currencies.
 Consequently, the translated U.S. dollar value of CompX's foreign sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect comparability of period-to-period operating results.
-During the second quarter and first six months of 2003, currency exchange rate fluctuations of the Canadian dollar and the euro positively impacted component products sales comparisons with the same periods of 2002 (principally with respect to slide products), but currency exchange rate fluctuations of the Canadian dollar, the New Taiwan dollar and the euro negatively impacted component products operating income comparisons for the same periods.
-Excluding the effects of currency, component products sales would have decreased 7%, and operating income would have declined only 19%, in the second quarter of 2003 compared to the same period in 2002.
-Excluding the effects of currency, component products sales would have decreased 3%, and operating income would have declined only 11%, in the first six months of 2003 compared to the first six months of 2002.
+During the third quarter and first nine months of 2003, currency exchange rate fluctuations of the Canadian dollar and the euro positively impacted component products sales comparisons with the same periods of 2002 (principally with respect to slide products), but currency exchange rate fluctuations of the Canadian dollar, the New Taiwan dollar and the euro negatively impacted component products operating income comparisons for the same periods.

-While CompX believes signs of an economic recovery are beginning to surface in the overall economy, CompX has not experienced a strengthening in its customer orders as of the end of the second quarter of 2003.
-For the remainder of the year, CompX does not expect this situation will change significantly since a majority of CompX's customers are in the office furniture industry, which tends to lad behind the overall economy in a recovery.
-Additionally, the European office furniture industry experienced continued economic decline in the spring of 2003 that has put added pressure on CompX's operating results.
-In response to current economic conditions, CompX continues to focus on improving lean manufacturing efficiency and cost improvement initiatives as well as pursuit of business opportunities for its products outside of the office furniture industry.
-In addition, due to continued challenges of its European operations, CompX is currently undergoing an analysis of cost saving initiatives and strategic alternatives with respect to its European operations.
-This analysis, which is currently expected to be completed by the end of the third quarter of 2003, may result in charges for asset impairment, including goodwill, and other restructuring charges during the second half of 2003.
-CompX believes its balance sheet, which has enabled spending on growth and profitability improvement initiatives despite the difficulties of the market environment, continues to provide CompX with the ability to take advantage of new business opportunities as they arise.
+While signs of recovery are surfacing in the overall economy, CompX has not experienced a sustained strengthening in customer orders as of the end of the third quarter of 2003.
+For the remainder of the year, CompX does not expect this situation to change significantly since a majority of CompX's customers are in the office furniture industry, which tends to lag behind the overall economy in a recovery.
+Additionally, the European office furniture industry experienced continued economic decline in 2003 that put added pressure on operating results.
+In response to the current economic conditions, CompX continues to focus on improving lean manufacturing efficiency and cost improvement initiatives as well as pursuing business opportunities for its products in new market segments.
+CompX currently expects to realize annual cost savings of \$3.5 million to \$4 million as a result of its headcount reduction in its Netherlands' operations, but CompX is continuing its ongoing strategic analysis of such operations, and additional steps in the future that could negatively impact component products operating results.